blakebjorn/Backendless-Python/README.md

   # time_out = 30 # requests connection timeout.
 Returns {'error':'CONNECTION_TIMEOUT'}
   # verbose = True # prints error exceptions to console

-# IMPORTANT: all integers/floats must be input as strings in the payload dictionaries
+# IMPORTANT: integers/floats in string table objects must be input as such in the payload dictionaries
 # json.dumps() does not make this conversion, and backendless will issue a 400 response to non-strings
 # If your user identity is the 'name' variable, payload would be {'name':'guy','password':'123456'}
 response = backendless.register_user({"email":"example@email.com","password":"123456"}